darkrelics/eidolon-engine/documentation/incremental-requirements.md

 - Include processing status to help client understand state
 - Return story metadata and current progress

-**ops_advance_story** (Called by EventBridge poller)
+**ops_advance_story** (SQS triggered from poller)

-- Attempt to claim segment by setting RunningFlag
+- Attempt to claim segment by setting RunningFlag = Request ID
+- Verify ProcessingStatus is "processed" (skip if failed/pending)
 - Read pre-calculated outcome and next segment from ActiveSegments
 - Apply stored CharacterUpdates to character record
 - Write SegmentHistory record with complete details
 - If story continues:
-  - Create next segment
+  - Create next segment with new ActiveSegmentID
-  - Process immediately if not decision type
+  - Call ops_process_segment immediately if not decision type
   - Update character's ActiveSegmentID
 - If story ends:
   - Write StoryHistory summary record
   - Reset character GameMode to "None"
   - Update story lists (completed/abandoned)
 - Delete the completed segment
-- Check if ActiveSegments table is empty to control polling
+- Check if ActiveSegments table is empty, update SSM parameter if so

 **api_abandon_story**